Post overview: Local’s list of the best bagels in New York City

 If you have the time, I suggest visiting Riverside Park and plopping down on a nearby bench with your bagel in hand.
 Read the paper or simply people-watch.
 Hard to think of a better way to spend an easy-going weekend morning.

 You know how sometimes you read about a great place and worry it won’t live up to the hype?
 That’s how I felt about Absolute Bagels.
-It’s been mentioned on so many “best bagels in New York City” listicles and has a devote fan base from locals too.
+It’s been mentioned on so many “best bagels in New York City” listicles and has a devout fan base from locals too.

 Well, I am so happy to report that Absolute Bagels completely lives up to the hype.
 In fact, shortly after taking my first bite, I promptly made plans to return during the following weekend.